KathiaF/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
+    - As seen in the figures below, only the math and reading scores for 9th graders in THS were replaced with NaN.
     - Module 4: Average Math Scores by Grade & School
     <img src="/Resources/m4_img5.png" width="25%" height="25%">